pietrosaveri/RemoveThatBG/README.md

 ---

-**Instant Background Removal:** Drag, drop, or paste any image—RemoveThatBG! instantly removes the background with high accuracy.
+**Instant Background Removal:** Drag, drop, or paste any image, RemoveThatBG! instantly removes the background with high accuracy.

 **Multi-Format Support:** Works with PNG, JPEG, WebP, and more.
 Paste or drop images from Finder, browsers, or messaging apps.